vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 The problems make it very very easy to accidentally apply the playbook to all hosts listed in the playbook or an inventory if specified by line command.
-The point is, I want to submit an exact list of hosts without specfying the inventory.
+The point is, I want to submit an exact list of hosts without specifying the inventory.

 Thus here are the general steps.
-* We assume you have installed anisble, have an inventory, and can run basic playbooks.
-So we assume you not a beginner at anisble.
+* We assume you have installed Ansible, have an inventory, and can run basic playbooks.
+So we assume you not a beginner at Ansible.
 * Make sure you have an inventory with a server called "myserver.local" or other name.
 Here is an example of list with two servers: server1 and server2.
 Change the server names to your 2 servers.
 ```